lifeart/ember-blurhash/README.md

 ember-blurhash
 ==============================================================================

-blurhash modifier for ember, allow decode blurhash images and use it as css-variable
+[blurhash](https://blurha.sh/) decoding modifier for ember, allow decode blurhash images and use it as css-variable

 Compatibility